davidchesnut/davidchesnutRepo0201234535/davidchesnutDocset0201234535/add-license-checks-to-office-and-sharepoint-add-ins.md

 ## Add code to block the Office Add-in from accepting test licenses
 <a name="bk_add"> </a>

 After you finish testing your add-in and you're ready to move it to production, add code to the license checks in your add-in so that it no longer accepts test licenses.
 This prevents users from using test licenses to access your add-in.

-After you pass the add-in license token to the verification service's  **VerifyEntitlementToken** method, use the **VerifyEntitlementTokenResponse** object returned by that method to access the license properties.
-For test licenses, the **IsTest** property returns **true** and the **IsValid** property returns **false**.
+After you pass the add-in license token to the verification service's  [VerifyEntitlementToken](https://msdn.microsoft.com/library/VerificationSvc.VerificationServiceClient.VerifyEntitlementToken.aspx) method, use the [VerifyEntitlementTokenResponse](https://msdn.microsoft.com/library/VerificationSvc.VerifyEntitlementTokenResponse.aspx) object returned by that method to access the license properties.
+For test licenses, the [IsTest](https://msdn.microsoft.com/library/VerificationSvc.VerifyEntitlementTokenResponse.IsTest.aspx) property returns**true**and the [IsValid](https://msdn.microsoft.com/library/VerificationSvc.VerifyEntitlementTokenResponse.IsValid.aspx) property returns**false**.

-> [!Note]
+> [!NOTE]
-> For Outlook add-ins, make sure that you remove the  *et*  parameter, which represents the test license token, from all **SourceLocation** elements in your add-in manifest file.
+> For Outlook add-ins, make sure that you remove the  *et*  parameter, which represents the test license token, from all**SourceLocation**elements in your add-in manifest file.